SEARCH WITH THE PROGRAM FINDER

 This program is aimed at students who wish to pursue the study of health sciences (medicine, nursing, health management, pharmacology, biology, etc) while studying abroad in Salamanca.

-API students participate in several excursions per session designed to help familiarize them with areas of their host city, country, and surrounding region.
-The following is a listing of all excursions for API Salamanca programs.
-All excursions are subject to change.
+API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
+The following is a listing of potential excursions for API Salamanca programs.
+API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 Spain’s capital blends the modern with an important cultural and artistic heritage.
 Three of the most important art galleries in the world (the Prado, Reina Sofia and Thyssen-Bornemisza Museums) are all located in the center of Madrid.
 All this, combined with the momentum of a society that is dynamic, liberal and welcoming, has turned this metropolis into one of the western world’s great capitals.